 Interested in more from Heike Young?

 Check out this episode of the Enterprise Marketer Podcast where Heike discusses her role in charging Salesforce with heavily investing in podcasts for their content marketing efforts.
+You can also check out more from Salesforce here.

 Interesting in skimming through the entire episode?
 Access the full transcript below.